-How you and we will interpret this certificate
+How you and we will interpret this booklet-certificate

-We prepared this certificate according to ERISA, and according to other federal and state laws that apply.
+We prepared this booklet-certificate according to ERISA, and according to other federal and state laws that apply.
 You and we will interpret it according to these laws.
+Also, you are bound by our interpretation of this booklet-certificate when we administer your coverage, so long as we use reasonable discretion.